danielcassman/danielcassman.github.io/_posts/2017-09-19-its-2017-notch-smartphone.md

 <a href="https://store.storeimages.cdn-apple.com/4974/as-images.apple.com/is/image/AppleInc/aos/published/images/i/ph/iphone/x/iphone-x-select-2017?wid=189&hei=376&fmt=png-alpha&qlt=95&.v=1504378258086" title="Apple iPhone X"><img class="wrapped left" src="https://store.storeimages.cdn-apple.com/4974/as-images.apple.com/is/image/AppleInc/aos/published/images/i/ph/iphone/x/iphone-x-select-2017?wid=189&hei=376&fmt=png-alpha&qlt=95&.v=1504378258086" title="Apple iPhone X"></a>

 Apple joined the party when it announced the iPhone X in September, to ship in November.
 The iPhone follows the same strategy as the PH-1: make the screen flow around the front camera.
-Apple has a much bigger notch than Essential, probably because the notch houses a number of sensors that the Essential PH-1 doesn't: ambient light, TouchID sensors, speaker, and microphone.
+Apple has a much bigger notch than Essential, probably because the notch houses a number of sensors that the Essential PH-1 doesn't place there: ambient light, TouchID sensors, speaker, and microphone.
 But because it has a much larger notch, Apple manages to do away with the chin.

 ### Embracing the Notch